Selling to a principal and a budget-constrained agent: Optimal mechanism

-\end{enumerate} \end{theorem} \begin{proof} {\sc Proof of (1)}.
-Since $b < \widetilde{\kappa}_1$ and $x(1-F_1(x))$ is strictly concave, the optimal {\sc post-1} mechanism charges $b$ and allocates the object to all types $v$ with $v_1 \ge b$.
+\item If $b > \widetilde{\kappa}_1$, a {\sc post-1} mechanism is strictly optimal. \end{enumerate} \end{theorem} \begin{proof} {\sc Proof of (1)}.
+Since $b \le \widetilde{\kappa}_1$ and $x(1-F_1(x))$ is strictly concave, the optimal {\sc post-1} mechanism charges $b$ (since by definition a {\sc post-1} mechanism cannot charge more than $b$) and allocates the object to all types $v$ with $v_1 \ge b$.
 This generates an expected revenue of $b(1-F_1(b))$.
 Now, consider the {\sc post-2} mechanism with $\kappa_1=\kappa_2=b$.
 This generates an expected revenue of $b(1-F_1(b))$.
 Hence, the optimal {\sc post-2} mechanism is an optimal mechanism.

 {\sc Proof of (2)}.
-Suppose $b \ge \widetilde{\kappa}_1$.
+Suppose $b > \widetilde{\kappa}_1$.
 Consider an arbitrary {\sc post-2} mechanism with prices $\kappa_1,\kappa_2$.
 Notice that $b \le \kappa_1 \le \kappa_2$.
 Expected revenue from this mechanism is